jakechen/aws_mlstack_tutorial/crispdm345-training/part1_init_jupyter.md

 # Initializing and connecting to Jupyter Notebook on an EC2 instances

 ## Introduction
-This quick guide describes how to create a Jupyter Notebook in AWS EC2 then how to access it remotely using SSH tunneling.
-While this method is not the officially recommended method, it is commonly used since it requires little-to-no configuration, no additional ports (besides 22 for ssh) or proxies, and is generally very straight-forward.
+Welcome to Part1 of this tutorial.
+This quick guide describes how to initialize a Jupyter Notebook in AWS EC2 and then how to access it remotely using SSH tunneling.
+While this method is not the officially recommended method, it is commonly used since it requires little-to-no configuration, no additional ports (besides 22 for SSH), or proxies, and is generally very straight-forward.

 ## Pre-requisites
 This current version assumes basic familiarity: